section navigation menu

-- An event can be best described as anything that is not a regular business meeting.
+- An event can be best described as anything that is not a regular business or class meeting.
 For example, anything where invitations are being sent, registration is taking place, or participants from outside the university are being invited to participate; especially if events are effectively open to members of the general public.

-- A: for online meetings and calls that are a routine part of conducting university business, live captioning is not required unless a participant requests that this be done.
+- For online meetings and calls that are a routine part of conducting university business, live captioning is not required unless a participant requests that this be done.
 An employee needing this accommodation for work and business meetings should contact their HR business partner or the Integrated Absence Management and Vocational Services team within the Office of Human Resources.
 If in doubt whether a particular meeting is a routine business meeting or event, please contact us for clarification.

 - Yes, you can (and should) make an accommodations request part of your registration flow, encouraging requests as far in advance as possible.
 It is a violation of university policy, state, and federal law to exclude a participant who requests a disability accommodation, even if the university is unable to make the accommodation.
 No accommodations request should be denied prior to obtaining approval from the Digital Accessibility Center or ADA Coordinator’s office.

-- A: We suggest language like the following:
+We suggest language similar to the following:

 If you require an accommodation such as live captioning or interpretation to participate in this event, please contact Brutus Buckeye at email@example.com or 614-247-5555.
 Requests made by (date) will generally allow us to provide seamless access, but the university will make every effort to meet requests made after this date.

 Note that the contact must be someone in the local unit equipped to understand and path the request.

 You can add a custom question to the registration form to capture accommodation requests: